Mohammed-Balaswad/zan-website/README.md

 The `/references` directory contains the existing ZAN brand materials used as visual and contextual references.

 These materials should inform the implementation but should not be copied literally.

-## Development Principle

-The project should remain simple, maintainable, reusable, responsive, and easy to extend.

-AI development tools may assist with implementation, but all generated work must follow the project documentation and approved scope.

-No feature outside Phase 1 should be introduced without explicit approval.